We ship worldwide — Singapore, Australia, Malaysia, Indonesia, Philippines, India, Middle East & more

 The nozzle is the critical interface where fuel atomization occurs in a gas burner system.
 Nozzle diameter, measured in millimeters, determines the spray pattern, fuel distribution, and maximum throughput capacity.
 In industrial combustion, a larger nozzle doesn't automatically mean better performance—it must be matched precisely to your thermal load requirements and furnace chamber dimensions.

 Gas burner nozzles operate within defined pressure and flow rate parameters.
 A nozzle that is undersized creates backpressure and incomplete combustion, while an oversized nozzle produces unstable flames and poor fuel atomization.
 The nozzle diameter establishes the burner's operating window, which is expressed as a power range measured in kilowatts (kW).
-This range represents the minimum and maximum thermal output the burner can deliver while maintaining acceptable flame quality and combustion efficiency.
+This range represents the minimum and maximum thermal output the burner can deliver while maintaining acceptable flame quality and combustion efficiency (per UNI EN 676 §6.2 stable-combustion requirement).

 For example, a compact industrial burner with a 90 mm nozzle typically delivers 17.4 to 93 kW, while a larger 385 mm nozzle unit can operate between 130 and 850 kW.
 The wider operating window of larger nozzles makes them suitable for applications requiring variable load conditions or seasonal demand fluctuations.
-Conversely, smaller nozzles provide finer control for precision heating applications where thermal output needs to remain within tight bands.
+Conversely, smaller nozzles provide finer control for precision heating applications where thermal output needs to remain within tight bands (typically ±5% of setpoint for laboratory-grade thermal control).

 Flame stability depends on the relationship between fuel velocity, air velocity, and combustion chamber geometry.
-When selecting a burner, the minimum power output (minimum kW) is particularly important—operating below this threshold causes flame dropout and safety shutdowns.
+When selecting a burner, the minimum power output (minimum kW) is particularly important—operating below this threshold causes flame dropout, which the flame supervision relay must detect within 3 seconds and lock out per EN 298:2012.
 The maximum power output indicates the burner's capacity ceiling and determines the largest furnace or boiler it can effectively heat.
 Industrial facilities in Singapore that operate multiple thermal loads should inventory burners across different nozzle sizes to maintain operational flexibility without compromising combustion quality.

 Technical Specifications: Matching Nozzle Diameter to Your Thermal Requirements